Persisting State of Components

 @com.intellij.openapi.components.Storageannotations to specify the storage locations.
 Optional for project-level values — standard project file is used in this case.

-reloadable(optional) — if set to false, complete project (or application) reload is required when the XML file is changed externally, and the state has changed.
+reloadable(optional) — if set to false, a full project (or application) reload is required when the XML file is changed externally, and the state has changed.

 The simplest ways of specifying the